sammacbeth/sammacbeth.github.io/index.md

 Hi, I'm Sam and I write code that keeps you private.

-I work at [Cliqz](https://cliqz.com) on our anti-tracking technology, which can also be found in [Ghostery](https://www.ghostery.com).
+I'm a Privacy Engineer at DuckDuckGo, and previously worked at [Cliqz](https://cliqz.com) on their anti-tracking technology, which can also be found in [Ghostery](https://www.ghostery.com).

 I also experiment with how we can make the web, and web browsers, empower users with local-first and p2p